Jayaos/cohd-covid/README.md

 ### To Export Raw Data from OMOP Database via SQL Server Management Studio (SSML)

-To export raw patient data from OMOP database, adjust SSML settings first.

-1. Update settings in SQL Server Manangement Studio so that Results to Text saves tab-delimited files Tools > Options > Query Results > SQL Server > Results to Text -Output format: tab delimited
+1. Update settings in SQL Server Manangement Studio so that Results to Text saves tab-delimited files at Tools > Options > Query Results > SQL Server > Results to Text -Output format: tab delimited
 -Include column headers in the result set: enabled Then restart SSMS for new settings to take effect
 2. Enable SQLCMD mode at Query > SQLCMD Mode

-Then execute the query of the cohort you wanted to export in /sql_queries directory.
-Concept definitions can be exported by executing export_concepts.sql in the /sql_queries/settings directory.
+3. Execute the query you wanted to export in /sql_queries directory with updated output path after :OUT command.

 ### To Calculate Concept Count, Concept Co-occurrence, and Symptom Prevalence